Environmental Communication: Research Into Practice

 What technology is used to run the course?

 The course runs on Moodle, an online learning platform.
-No client software is required; you just login using a modern web browser such as Safari, Firefox or Chrome.
+No client software is required; you just login using a modern web browser such as Firefox or Chrome.
+Please note that Safari is not compatible with the video technology used in Moodle.
 We will also use email.
 Coffee helps too.

 Who is teaching the course?